 Revisions this month

-There have also been small revisions to the seasonally adjusted series for the last 12 months, which are expected from the monthly seasonal adjustment process.
+July and August 2013 data have been revised this month to incorporate transactions from those lenders that provide data on a quarterly basis.
+There are small revisions to the seasonally adjusted series for the last 12 months, which are expected from the monthly seasonal adjustment process.

 Relevance of the ONS House Price Index